-Beyond the general distribution and credit hours requirements for the Bachelor of Arts degree, students who choose to major in religious studies will be asked to complete 30 credit hours of course work designated by the faculty as follows: 15 credit hours as specified in the departmental curriculum; 12 credit hours of specialized junior-level course work; 3 credit hours in the departmental senior seminar (R433).
+Beyond the general distribution and credit hours requirements for the Bachelor of Arts degree, students who choose to major in religious studies will be asked to complete 30 credit hours of course work designated by the faculty as follows: 15 credit hours will be selected from the category of "Religious Traditions" and 12 credit hours from "Comparative and Thematic Studies"; at least 18 credit hours are to be taken at the 300 level or above; 3 credit hours in the departmental senior seminar (R433).
 For details concerning the designated courses and the junior-level courses, students should contact the departmental chairperson.